3-Round-Stones/callimachus/README.txt

 java -jar callimachus-setup-<version>.jar -console 2> install.log
 ]]

-If you download a ZIP archive of a release from http://callimachusproject.org/, extract it into a new directory.
-Edit etc/callimachus.conf and change the ORIGIN to the be the same as the hostname and port (if not port 80).
-Execute a callimachus-start script located in the bin/ directory to start the server.
-The server will serve files from the webapps directory that have a known file extension.
+Once Callimachus is installed, you can start the server by executing the callimachus-start script located in the bin/ directory.

 On Mac and Linux run:
  $ sh bin/callimachus-start.sh